Poultry Heaters -Poultry Heating – LPG – Natural Gas or Oil

 - No O2 consumption derived from the heating energy combustion process

 - No water vapour derived from the heating energy combustion process

-- Dry atmosphere and dry litter
+- Dry atmosphere and dry litter in the coop

 - Reduced need of internal air renewal, i.e. savings on energy and fuel